Hessisches Staatstheater Wiesbaden

-The Hessisches Staatstheater Wiesbaden ('Hessian State Theatre Wiesbaden') is a German theatre located in Wiesbaden, in the German state Hesse.
+The Hessisches Staatstheater Wiesbaden (Hessian State Theatre Wiesbaden), also known as the Staatstheater Wiesbaden or Theater Wiesbaden, is a German theatre located in Wiesbaden, in the German state of Hesse.
 The company produces operas, plays, ballets, musicals and concerts on four stages.
-Known also as the Staatstheater Wiesbaden or Theater Wiesbaden, its orchestra is the Hessisches Staatsorchester.
-The building was inaugurated in 1894.
+It has a resident orchestra, the Hessisches Staatsorchester.
+The theatre was inaugurated in 1894.

 The theatre is the host for the annual festival Internationale Maifestspiele Wiesbaden, established in 1896 after the Bayreuth Festival.

 History

 The building of the theatre was initiated and substantially supported by the German emperor William II who regularly visited the spa in Wiesbaden.
 A team of architects from Vienna, Ferdinand Fellner and Hermann Helmer, won the competition.
 They constructed the building from 1892 to 1894 in Baroque Revival style, following models in Prague and Zurich.
 The inauguration was on 16 October 1894 in the presence of the emperor.
 The Foyer was built in 1902 by architect Felix Genzmer.
 It serves three stages.

 After World War I, the theatre was renamed "Preußisches Staatstheater" (Prussian State Theatre).
 Since 1932, the city of Wiesbaden was responsible for the theatre; therefore it was renamed "Nassauisches Landestheater" (Theater of the Province Nassau).
+Carl von Schirach was director until 1943.

 The building was seriously damaged in World War II by a bomb on 3 February 1945.
 The front was partially restored and the ceiling of the hall was decorated with a contemporary painting.

 In 1946, the State of Hesse took over the operation of the theatre.
 In 1947, it was re-opened as the "Großhessisches Staatstheater" (State Theater of Great Hesse), later "Hessisches Staatstheater Wiesbaden".

 From 1975 to 1978, the auditorium was restored according to the historic model.
 The technical equipment was modernized.
 A new tract was built, designed by Hardt-Waltherr Hämer, for rehearsal rooms, workshops and administration.